Historic Detroit

 The statue and monument suffered extensive damage after being struck by lightning in 2019.
 The eagle has since been completely recreated and was reinstalled on the memorial gate.

-The eagle was recreated by stone masons who carved a new statue out of limestone.
+The "victory eagle" was recreated by stone masons who carved a new statue out of limestone.
 The block of limestone used to carve the new eagle came from the same quarry and the same lot that was used to build the Michigan Central train station more than 100 years ago.

 The monument as seen from Jefferson Ave. in April 2023